omxianc/HomePageLinks/readme.md

 You can add small notes to the page.
 Important: Notes are only saved in the browser's local storage.
 If you move the HomePageLinks folder to another device or open it with a different browser, your notes will not be displayed.
-It is strongly recommended not to store passwords or any confidential information in notes.
+It is strongly recommended not to store passwords or any confidential information in Notes.

 **Interface**